What does Middle School TAP Look Like?

-Over the next year, the District will work with outside experts in gifted education to answer this exact question.
-We will review numerous models, including self-contained, multi-age programs, and full-grade acceleration.
+Throughout this year (2018-19), the District has worked with outside experts in gifted education to answer this exact question.
+We have reviewed numerous models, including self-contained, multi-age programs, and full-grade acceleration.

-We do know that we will create Individual Learning Plans (ILPs) for these students beginning next year.
+We have also created Individual Learning Plans (ILPs) for these students beginning this year.
 ILPs take into account each student’s needs - both academic and social emotional.

 How will the 1-3% of students be identified?

-This spring, we will develop criteria for identifying gifted students.
+Last spring, we developed criteria for identifying gifted students.
 We will use a multiple-measures approach that may include academic assessments, WISC intelligence scales, CogAT, interviews with the child and their parents, and more.
 It is possible that this process will include student services departments at each school to identify the students and the best way to meet their needs.

 It’s important to recognize the number of students in this group.
-If we identified a full 3% of 5th graders, about ten 5th graders across all four of our elementary schools would be in the program.
+If we identified a full 3% of 5th graders, about ten 5th graders across all four of our elementary schools would qualify.

 The point of this initiative is to differentiate between high achieving students and those who are showing exceptional abilities, performing significantly above all other peers in the grade level.

-I heard that the changes to TAP are being rolled up - can you explain that?
+I heard that the changes are being rolled up - can you explain that?

 We are phasing in all changes to our TAP programming a year at a time so that students currently in TAP will continue with that program.
-Next year, the elementary changes will take place in 3rd grade; middle school ELA changes will only impact 6th grade.
-(However, we will roll up the changes we already made in accelerated math in grade 6 to grade 7.)
+This year, the elementary changes started in 3rd grade; middle school ELA changes will only impact 6th grade (however, we rolled up the changes we made in accelerated math in grade 6 in 2017-18 to grade 7 for the 18-19 school year).
 We want to make sure we provide support for these changes as we move along.
 Our intent is that over the next few years, we will have successfully transitioned all programming after a measured and thoughtful approach.

-What are the changes to middle school world language?
+What changes were made to middle school world languages in 2018-19?

 In 7th and 8th grade, the middle schools will continue to offer Spanish and French, and expand language opportunities for students by adding in Hebrew and Mandarin.
 The goal is to align District 109 programming with Deerfield High School.
 We will match the DHS offerings so as to not leave any students out of the opportunity to take the highest level class offered in any language in high school.
 However, there must be sufficient interest to run a class.